”America? They’re so keen to let anyone rule a country as long as it’s not pinko-commie. They’ll let any monster take over…”

 — David Bowie, 1990

-Of the cities I passed through during my flying visit to the Americas in October and November, one location that really impressed was Buenos Aires.
-Argentina would become the 43rd country I’ve now set a photographed foot or two in, and over the six-week sojourn there were many places I loved, but the capital city of this fascinating South American country really is something else.
+Of the cities I passed through during my flying visit to the Americas in October and November of 2018, one location that really impressed was Buenos Aires.
+Argentina would become the 43rd country I’ve now set a photographed foot or two in, and over the six-week sojourn there were many places I loved, but the capital city of this fascinating Latin country really is something else.

 The timing of my visit to Buenos Aires was based around catching Blondie and New Order in concert, a week apart on my first and last day in BA.
 But by and large, my stay was thankfully a lot less Anglocentric and more diverse than that.
 Though wherever I am in the world, it seems I never have to go very far to be reminded of old colleagues.

 On Tuesday 20 November, I spent a lovely day in the pre-summer sun being taken out by a native, Nacho, who lived near my accommodation in Palermo Soho.
 I chose Palermo as a suburb quite randomly and extremely last minute purely on the basis that it was reasonably close to the showgrounds where both Blondie and the Order were playing; the Estadio Obras.

 Debbie and the boys were playing the Obras’s outdoor stadium, headlining the Rock & Pop Festival, while Bernard and band were at the incendiary indoor arena.
 I’m using incendiary as a double entendre as for some reason smoking was allowed inside, which thankfully didn’t dampen my spirits too much.

 Blondie were great as always, but a crystal-clear sound system and amazingly up-for-it crowd tipped the battle of the bands in New Order‘s favour despite Bernard’s hilarious dad-dancing.